 Poliomyelitis (polio) is a serious illness that is caused by a virus.
 The virus can be spread through contact with an infected person.
 This is most often done through virus in stool or oral discharge.
 The virus also can live on infected surfaces or in food and drink.
 Polio can cause paralysis (when you can’t move your arms and legs) or even death.

 Before the 1950s, thousands of children got polio each year.
 Fortunately, the use of the polio vaccine has made the disease very rare in most parts of the world.

-You can keep your children from getting polio by making sure they get the polio vaccine.
+Today, you can keep your children from getting polio by making sure they get the vaccine.

 Most children get 4 doses of polio vaccine on this schedule:

-Last dose when they are 4 to 6 years old.
+- Last dose (booster) when they are 4 to 6 years old.

 Copyright © American Academy of Family Physicians